aronwc/mlsm/papers/pang02thumbs/jqi9.md

 - Use character based N-gram model instead of ME.

-A machine learning approach to sentiment analysis in multilingual Web texts, -Erik Boiy, Marie-Francine Moens
+A machine learning approach to sentiment analysis in multilingual Web texts, Erik Boiy, Marie-Francine Moens,
--Mixed several algorithms to perform the prediction, got relatively high accuracy.
+- Mixed several algorithms to perform the prediction, got relatively high accuracy.